Christians You Should Know: John Bunyan Micah Hendry

 A Spiritual Application for Our Lives:

 John Bunyan was a man of rare courage and tenacity.
-After being commanded to join the state church in order to obtain his preaching license, Bunyan refused…at the expense of freedom.
-To many, his 12 years of imprisonment seemed wasted.
+After being commanded to join the state church to obtain his preaching license, Bunyan refused…at the expense of freedom.
+To many, his twelve years of imprisonment seemed wasted.
 Doubtless, most of us would have given way to self-pity and discouragement.
 Not Bunyan!
-Instead, he was mightily used by God in the writing of Pilgrims Progress (after the Bible, this was the best-selling book for over two centuries; it has never been out of print since its writing.
-Further, it has been translated into 200 languages and read by hundreds of millions of people).
+Instead, God mightily used him in the writing of Pilgrim’s Progress.
+After the Bible, it was the best-selling book for over two centuries; it has never been out of print since its writing.
+Further, it has been translated into 200 languages and read by hundreds of millions of people.
 Moreover, as we survey his life, we find that God used those difficult times far “exceedingly, abundantly above” all Bunyan could have asked for or imagined (Ephesians 3:20).

 A study of Bunyan’s life teaches us practical lessons for life: